Fasting | Spiritual Fasting

 Muslims fast in the holy month of Ramadan, the ninth month of the Muslim calendar, it is considered as a mandatory fasting period.
-Various Muslim customs recommend other days and period of fasting in addition to Ramadan.
+Various Muslim customs recommend other days and periods of fasting in addition to Ramadan.

 In Hinduism, some people fast on a particular day of the week considered scared to their chosen deity.
-Monday is sacred to Lord Shiva, Tuesday is for Lord Hanuman and Ganesh, Wednesday is for Lord Budh, Thursday for Lord Vishnu, Friday is for Goddess Lakshmi and Maa Santishi, Saturday is for Lord Shani while Sunday is for Lord Surya.
+Monday is sacred to Lord Shiva, Tuesday is for Lord Hanuman and Ganesh, Wednesday is for Lord Budh, Thursday for Lord Vishnu, Friday is for Goddess Lakshmi and Maa Santoshi, Saturday is for Lord Shani while Sunday is for Lord Surya.

 In addition to these weekdays fast there are other fast that Hindus keep, like nine days fast in Navratri, Krishna Janmashtami, Mahashivratri, etc.